slgillen/RibosomeProfilingAnalysis/README.md

 # scripts for ribosome profiling analysis

-#useful input files
+#included files

-#the most abundant transcript for each gene was used for RPF alignments as determined using the total RNA seq data -> these are the files for those used in the downstream analysis
+gencode_v28_proteincoding_mostabundanttranscriptHEK293.fa.gz : the most abundant transcript for each gene was used for RPF alignments as determined using the total RNA seq data -> this is the file for those used in the downstream analysis
-mostabundant_transcriptpergene.gtf
-mostabundant_transcriptpergene.fa

 #Scripts

-TotalRNA_alignments.sh - processing of fastq files for Total RNA seq data

-RPF_smallRNA_alignments.sh - processing of fastq files for ribosome protected fragments X.py - python file for getting RPF start position along transcripts RPF_functions.py - python functions for RPF counting
+TotalRNA_alignments.sh - processing of fastq files for Total RNA seq data RPF_smallRNA_alignments.sh - processing of fastq files for ribosome protected fragments countingScript.py - python script used in RPF_smallRNA_alignment.sh for positional RPF counting - output is each mRNA sequence with the number of RPF read starts aligning to each position of the mRNA countingFunctions.py - python module for RPF counting

-determine_read_offsets.sh - script for generating R input tables to get read offset plots frame_and_offset_plots.R - generate data for reads of each length in each frame and plot reads around AUG to see P-site offset required
+RPFcountingforQCchecks.sh - runs the python counting scripts for each read length individually to provide input files for downstream frame and P-site offset analysis per read length

+RibosomeProfiling_QC.R -